BUILDING HISTORY

 With the passing of his parents by 2008, Bill acquired the building and his sister acquired the furniture.
 Bill’s passion lies in jazz education and preservation so naturally he assembled the collection and converted the entire building into the Sherman Jazz Museum.

-One of the things I like about jazz, kid, is I don’t what’s going to happen next.
+One of the things I like about jazz, kid, is I don’t know what’s going to happen next.
 Do you?

 Bix Beiderbecke